Achievable logoAchievable logo

 Account maintained by a brokerage firm to place incorrectly traded securities

-Regardless of transaction type, broker-dealers must make their customers “whole” if a representative incorrectly places a trade.
-Firms must grant their customers the transactions that should have occurred, regardless of the cost of fixing the situation.
+Regardless of the transaction type, broker-dealers must make customers whole when a representative incorrectly places a trade.
+The customer must receive the transaction that should have occurred, even if fixing the error is expensive.

 Other order ticket rules

-Another example of a situation requiring principal approval relates to name changes.
-For example, let’s assume a customer gets married and changes their last name.
-Shortly after being married, the customer requests for their name to be changed within the broker-dealer’s system.
-At the same time, the customer submits a trade request.
-FINRA Rule 4515 requires the name change be reviewed and approved by a securities principal before any trades can be executed.
+Another situation that requires principal approval involves name changes.
+For example, assume a customer gets married and changes their last name.
+Shortly after, the customer asks the firm to update the name in the broker-dealer’s system and also submits a trade request.
+FINRA Rule 4515 requires the name change to be reviewed and approved by a securities principal before any trades can be executed.

-In this situation, it’s always best for the representative to document their customer interaction in writing.
-Firms maintain files on every customer, including transaction history, account positions, and notes on previous interactions.
-The investor’s expectations may not materialize and could result in significant losses.
-Interaction notes could help cover the firm’s liability.
-If the trade resulted from a recommendation, the firm might be liable if the transaction was unsuitable.
+In this situation, it’s best for the representative to document the interaction in writing.
+Firms maintain customer files that include transaction history, account positions, and notes from prior interactions.
+If the customer’s expectations don’t materialize and losses occur, these notes can help address liability questions.
+If the trade resulted from a recommendation, the firm may be liable if the transaction was unsuitable.

 Regulation SHO

 There’s also a hard-to-borrow list, which is the opposite.
-Some broker-dealers do not allow investors to sell short securities on this list, while others will charge higher fees if they allow it.
+Some broker-dealers don’t allow short sales of securities on this list, while others allow them but charge higher fees.
 If a security is on the hard-to-borrow list, the firm must locate the shares before accepting the short sale order.

 Sidenote